andyzhangx/demo/linux/azurefile/mount-with-oauth-token.md

 ### Architecture — NodePublishVolume Token Refresh Pattern

-Following the same pattern as `mountWithWorkloadIdentityToken`, the MI token refresh happens in **NodePublishVolume** rather than a background manager.
+Following the same pattern as `mountWithWorkloadIdentityToken`, the OAuth token refresh happens in **NodePublishVolume** rather than a background manager.
 The key insight: kubelet periodically calls NodePublishVolume for volumes with service account tokens.
 We reuse this kubelet-driven refresh cycle.

 ```
 ┌──────────────────────────────────────────────────────────────┐